5th Transnational Meeting

 The CO-FARM project partners met in Florence, Italy on 24th and 25th September 2018.
 Our Italian partner, CIA Toscana, kindly hosted the meeting at their offices.

 The priority for this meeting was to review the training modules that the partners have been working on during the summer.
 The training modules are the final piece of the whole training system and they cover all of the fundamentals of farmer-to-farmer cooperation; from initiating cooperation, to managing expectations, and planning an exit strategy to cease cooperation.
-The interface of the training system is also being finalised at the moment and we are working to ensure that it is accessible and interesting for learners and fully compatible with desktop, tablet, and mobile devices.
-This will be live in the coming months.

 The next time the project partners will meet will be at the European-level multiplier event that will take place in Brussels in Spring 2019.